dobios/Dobios/README.md

 - ✨ You can find my favorite stuff pinned on my profile ;), as well as on [personal my website (WIP)](https://dobios.github.io).
 **********************************
 #### For Software
-- Most of my work is usually working on a compiler or building some automated testing thingy.
+- Most of my work is usually on a compiler or a compiler-like verification tool.
 - I like using MLIR for the compiler-esque things I do.
 - I will sometimes dable in something completely unrelated, so always keep your eyes open for that ;).